I started to become aware of the effects of stress and my level of energy – or better said – fatigue, back in 2013.

 Many of our destructive habits are misguided attempts to self soothe when we feel stressed.

 It was actually a business trip that required lots of wining and dining with clients — exactly the kind of thing I hated.
 Business trips are exhausting, period.
-So I drank and smoked like everyone else to calm my nerves and because we ate at restaurants with really rich food, there went my nutritious diet.
+So I drank and smoked like everyone else to calm my nerves.
+Because we ate at restaurants with really rich food, my nutritious diet went right out the window.
 One week away put me back into the downward spiral.

-Finally it all came to a big life and health crisis when I burned out in 2017.
+Finally it all came to a big life and health crisis when I started burning out in 2017.
 I didn’t even know what was happening to me but it made me question everything in my life.
 It’s been a long and gradual road to healing.

 It’s important to recognise the sources of stress in your life and not to dismiss them as unimportant.